chrivand/Firepower_O365_Feed_Parser/README.md

 ## Release notes v4.2

 * Added ASA module.
-Onlu updates one ASA device at a time
+Only updates one ASA device at a time

 ## Release notes v4.1